-Fuel filters need to be maintained at routine intervals, and at Brakes Plus, that’s a part of our regular service.
+Fuel filters need to be maintained at routine intervals, and at Brakes Plus, that’s part of our regular service.
 Some filters need to be replaced, while others can be cleaned and reused over and over again.
-Your Brakes Plus technician can guide you to the right choice!
+Our expert technicians can guide you to the right choice!

 You can find recommendations on how often to change or clean your fuel filter in your owner's manual.
 Older vehicle models may require replacement every 30,000 miles, while newer models can safely go longer intervals between changes.

 A clogged fuel filter can easily be mistaken for more complicated problems with the engine.
-If you come in with any of the symptoms below, your Brakes Plus technician will ensure no expensive repairs are unnecessarily performed on your engine if it's just the fuel filter to blame.
+If you come in with any of the symptoms below, our technician will ensure no expensive repairs are unnecessarily performed on your engine if it's just the fuel filter to blame.